Matt Bernstein (internet personality)

-Matthew Bernstein (born October 16, 1998) is an American makeup artist and activist.
+Matthew Bernstein (born October 16, 1998) is an American content creator, makeup artist, and activist.
 Bernstein became an internet celebrity because of his (Note: Bernstein uses both he/him and they/them pronouns.
 This article uses he/him for consistency.) social media posts, which largely consist of infographics and photographs of makeup looks that comment on social and political issues, mainly those that affect the LGBTQ+ community.
 He hosts the podcast A Bit Fruity with Matt Bernstein.

-Early life and family
+Early and personal life

-Bernstein was born on October 16, 1998, in New Jersey.
-He grew up in a suburb in New Jersey.
+Bernstein was born on October 16, 1998, and grew up in Westfield, New Jersey, suburb of New York City.
 He was raised Jewish.
 He attended Westfield High School and New York University Tisch School of the Arts.

-Bernstein is gay, something he realized at the age of ten.
+Bernstein is gay, which he realized at the age of ten.
 He did not come out until he was fifteen, due to fears relating to his family’s opinions and religion.
-However, Bernstein’s parents were ultimately accepting and he has a good relationship with them.
+However, his parents were ultimately accepting, and he has a good relationship with them.
+Bernstein is an anti-Zionist, citing the state of Israel's ethnoreligious hierarchy which excludes Palestinians.

 Career

+Bernstein won PinkNews’ Influencer of the Year award in 2022 and was recognized on the Out100 list in 2024.

 Social media

-Bernstein began experimenting with makeup soon after coming out, first only using Wite-Out to paint his nails before eventually exploring eye shadow and eyeliner.
-Prompted by the 2016 United States presidential election of Donald Trump, Bernstein began to photograph himself wearing makeup that highlighted issues affecting the LGBTQ+ community.
+Bernstein began experimenting with makeup soon after coming out at age 15, first only using Wite-Out to paint his nails before eventually exploring eye shadow and eyeliner.
+Prompted by the 2016 United States presidential election of Donald Trump, Bernstein began to photograph himself wearing makeup and body art that highlighted issues affecting the LGBTQ+ community.
+Featured on his face, arms, or chest, Bernstein’s art often included bright and rainbow colors combined with bold-lettered text that highlights LGBTQ+ issues.
 He posted these photos on Instagram under the handle @mattxiv; he has used the platform since 2012 to promote his freelance photography.

-Bernstein is known for body art and makeup photos on Instagram.
-Featured on his face, arms, or chest, Bernstein’s art often includes bright and rainbow colors combined with bold-lettered text that highlights LGBTQ+ issues.
-Bernstein has also become known for his collage-style infographics discussing current events and political issues that he posts on his Instagram account.
+In late 2021, Bernstein's Instagram content shifted toward collage-style infographics discussing current events and political issues.
 During the Gaza war, Bernstein has posted pro-Palestine content on his social media leading to backlash from some pro-Israel organizations and influencers.
 Bernstein's social media content has been shared by celebrities including Demi Lovato and Lili Reinhart.
 In September 2025, Ariana Grande shared one of his posts asking pro-Donald Trump voters if their lives had improved since Trump took office.
 The White House released a statement directly addressing Grande and defending Trump.

-Bernstein won PinkNews’ Influencer of the Year award in 2022 and was recognized on the Out100 list in 2024.
-As of December 2024, he had 1.7 million followers on Instagram.
+In 2025, Bernstein endorsed Zohran Mamdani as candidate for New York City mayor and featured him on his Instagram account.